alanning/meteor-load-test/README.md

 Based on [load-testing-with-clojure](https://github.com/locopati/load-testing-with-clojure) by Andy Kriger which load-tests stateless websites.

-Uses the [java-ddp-client](https://github.com/kutrumbo/java-ddp-client) by Peter Kutrumbos to communicate with the target Meteor server.
+Uses the [java-ddp-client](https://github.com/kenyee/java-ddp-client) by Ken Yee to communicate with the target Meteor server.

 Evolved from discussion on the meteor-talk google group: [Load Testing Meteor](https://groups.google.com/forum/#!topic/meteor-talk/M9waYvcFufs).
 In particular, major thanks to Andrew Wilcox, Sam Hatoum, Matt DeBergalis, and Tom Coleman for their guidance and suggestions.